13 Fascinating Facts about Ngorongoro Crater

 10. You Can Stay on the Crater’s Rim

-To control traffic and protect the delicate environment, the Ngorongoro Conservation Area’s authority only issues 6-hour permits to visit the Ngorongoro Crater’s floor.
+To control traffic and protect the delicate environment, the Ngorongoro Conservation Area’s authority only issues 6-hour permits to visit the floor of the Ngorongoro Crater’.
+That means there are no accommodation options available inside the caldera.

+However, various safari lodges and camps are set on the Crater’s rim, with some boasting among the most spectacular views in the world.
 You can also stay on the Rift Valley Escarpment, or in the nearby town of Karatu where you’ll find more affordable accommodation, but you’ll travel for about an hour before reaching the Crater.
 Staying on the rim means you’ll be among the first to descend into the caldera for your morning game drive.

-11. Over 42,000 people are living in the Ngorongoro Crater Area
+11. Over 42,000 people are living in Ngorongoro Crater Area

 Ngorongoro Conservation Area in which Ngorongoro Crater is situated is not a national park but a biosphere reserve.
 Here, a diversity of wildlife lives alongside the iconic Maasai.

+These traditional pastoralists are recognizable by their trademark toga-like red checkered shuka cloths and fondness for elaborate beadwork jewelry.
 You won’t need to spend long in Ngorongoro before you encounter Maasai cattle herders walking alongside the road.
 But if you want to interact with Maasai people, and especially to photograph them, it’s customary to visit one of several manyattas (groups of huts within an enclosure) that now welcome tourists for a fixed fee.

 The Maasai of Ngorongoro was featured in the documentary The Amazing Race (2012).
 Also, the film ‘Out of Africa (1985) was shot in the Ngorongoro Crater.

-13. The Crater Combines Seamlessly With Serengeti, Tarangire & Lake Manyara
+13. The Crater Combines Seamlessly With Serengeti

+Kilimanjaro Airport serves these destinations with the help of an extensive road network.
 Known as Tanzania’s Northern Safari Circuit, this route makes it easy for travelers to experience the country’s incredible diversity of wildlife and stunning landscapes in a single itinerary.